 Some phrases that members of the Church say flippantly put my dad on edge.
 Based on how people discuss their beliefs, he has come to believe LDS people find no real merit in other world religions.

-If someone denied that Mormons respect other world religions to our faces, we would of course refute that with a strong argument.
+If someone denied that Latter-day Saints respect other world religions to our faces, we would, of course, refute that with a strong argument.
 However, when I heard what statements led my dad to believe that we don’t respect other religions, I could see where the confusion came from.